 We will provide you with an information pack with the details of the services we offer and information and advice for choosing readings, poetry and music.
 You will be given a ceremony guide for you to complete, with your selections including a choice of vows, which must be returned to the register office no later than four weeks before your ceremony date.

-To enhance the ceremony, you can provide your own music on a CD or choose from our small selection, and have your own readings and poetry.
+To enhance the ceremony, you can have your own choice of music.
+Just provide us with a list and we will do the rest.
+You can also have your own readings and poetry.
 Please note that your choice must not have any religious connotations and that either you or your guests must read out your choice of literature or poetry.
-Music must be on a CD and you should include 45 minutes of music.

 There is also a small private room for the bride or civil partner to use before the ceremony.